themaster5209/zen-better-new-tab-button/README.md

 - If you don't like any aspect of this mod, feel free to customise it either on your own or with AI
 - [Nebula](https://github.com/JustAdumbPrsn/Zen-Nebula/tree/main) on macOS is the only theme that I have tested on, try/use with other themes at your own discretion
 - Recommended to have New Tab button placed at the top (can be changed in 'about:preferences#zenLooks') to maintain the correct spacing that the mod offers
+- Border radius preference for tabs unfortunately doesn't support Essential tabs, so those will stay at Zen's default value

 Shout-out to [CosmoCreeper](https://github.com/CosmoCreeper) for helping with development!